m-e-nX/projects/README.md

 # projects
 this is a repository for my projects.
-Feel free to modify them also you can reach at edupablo72@gmail.com
+Feel free to modify them also you can reach me at edupablo72@gmail.com